ncsa/Delta_doc/docs/source/services/index.rst

       .. note::
          If you will be making custom environments for more than one partition type (cpu, gpu, mi100), it may be helpful to include that metadata in the name of your environment.

-      Install jupyter into the environment in order to use it with OpenOnDemand.
+      Install jupyter into the environment in order to use it with Open OnDemand.
 This option adds about 150 python modules to your environment and requires about 1.3 GB in your ``$HOME``.
 Setup time: about 10 minutes.

       .. code-block::